Create a Website Account - Manage notification subscriptions, save form progress and more.

 The tow companies charge a separate towing and storage fee.
 That fee is determined by the tow companies and is not affiliated with the Carbondale Police Department.
 The tow fee is typically approximately $75 and there is an additional storage charge for each day the vehicle is in the tow yard.
 For more information on the administrative tow fee, please contact Records Supervisor Marcia Toliver at 618-457-3200, ext.
 414.

 You can request a traffic crash report in person or via mail.
 An information exchange form is free of charge, but to obtain the full detailed report there is a $5 fee for each copy.

 To obtain police records you must file a Freedom of Information Act (F.O.I.A) request.
 Persons wishing to view or obtain copies must submit a written request to view and/or receive copies of records and submit it to Police Department Freedom of Information Officer Marcia Toliver.

-Report a pot hole or concern using the City’s See Click Fix app or call 3-1-1.
+Report a concern online, use the City’s See Click Fix app, or call 3-1-1.